fieldtrip/website/tutorial/artifacts.md

 Most of the automatic artifact detection functions are based on filtering the data and subsequently  combining the data over channels.
 The relevant parameters for this are the various linear and non-linear filtering and the data padding options are set *a priori* for each of them via the configuration options.
 For example, in continuous datasets these might be the bandpass filter frequencies or the padding length.

-The available functions for automatic artifact detection ar
+The available functions for automatic artifact detection are:

 *  **[ft_artifact_clip](/reference/ft_artifact_clip)**
 *  **[ft_artifact_ecg](/reference/ft_artifact_ecg)**